unbit/uwsgi.it/CustomerQuickstart.md

 Currently, you will get an alarm when your container quota is low (you can set the threshold with the quota_threshold item of the container api) and when a OOM (out of memory) is triggered.

-The alarm is broadcasted to all of the conntected container shells and to an optional jabber/xmpp account.
+The alarm is broadcasted to all of the conntected container shells and optionally to a jabber/xmpp account and/or a pushover app (https://pushover.net/)

 To enable jabber/xmpp alarm just set "jid", "jid_secret" and "jid_destinations" attributes of the container api.

 jid and jid_secret are the credentials the Emperor will use to login to a jabber/xmpp server while jid_destinations is the comma-separated list of jid that will receive the alarms.

 :Note: for trouble with google account check your gmail account and visit this link http://support.google.com/mail?p=client_login

+to enable pushover support just set "pushover_user" and "pushover_token" values, and optionally the "pushover_sound"

+You will get at most an alarm every 60 seconds, if you want to raise this value set the field "alarm_freq"

 Additionally each alarm is stored as a persistent record in the Customer's infos.
 You can access those records with